Olusegun Olutoyin Aganga: Professional career

 His professional career extends over four decades, holding a number of leadership positions both within the private and public sector.
 Mr. Aganga was previously a Managing Director with Goldman Sachs in London, working in prime brokerage, covering Hedge Funds.

-Prior to this, he was a Director with Ernst & Young, London responsible for covering traditional and alternative investment firms including Venture Capital, Private Equity, and Hedge Funds.
-Prior to that, he was responsible for some Japanese clients and companies in a number of industries including oil and gas, automobile, insurance, FMCG and construction.
-Mr. Olusegun Aganga is the Founder and Chairman of 3V Partners Ltd., an asset development and investment company focused on some identified sectors of the economy including infrastructure.
-3V has a presence in the UK.
+Prior to becoming a Minister, he was Managing Director at Goldman Sachs London, and before that he was a Senior Director at Ernst & Young, London.
+He was also the Chairman of the Board of Governors of the World Bank and International Monetary Fund (IMF) in 2010 and the Chairman of the World Trade Organization (WTO) in 2011, making him the first African to chair these two organisations.

 Within the public sector he served first as Nigeria's Minister of Finance & Chairman Economic Management Team; and then as its Minister of Industry, Trade & Investments.

+Currently, Olusegun sits on a number of boards and is an advisor to companies and governments in the UK, US and Nigeria.
+He is the founder of the Nigeria Leadership Initiative, the Chairman of the board of Leadway Pensure PFA Limited, a board member of Technoserve in the US, an advisory board member of the Queen’s Commonwealth Trust and a member of the Investor Advisory Council of Time Partners in the UK.